 Marco joined Watsi on July 23rd, 2016.
-Three years ago, Marco became the 2121st member to automatically support a new Watsi patient every month.
-Since then, 3,506 more people have become monthly donors!
-Marco's most recent donation supported Mean, a grandfather from Cambodia, to fund hip replacement surgery.
+Six years ago, Marco joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Marco's most recent donation supported Katweensly, a 16 year old student from Haiti, to fund prep and travel for heart surgery.